It’s a marathon, not a sprint.

 You may find your feelings are long-lasting and are interfering with your abilities to function both physically and emotionally.
 Relationships with family and friends may be in jeopardy.
 These feelings may lead to thoughts of suicide or death and if they do, it is time to ask for help immediately.
 Clinical depression and anxiety can be debilitating but are very treatable.

 When people are exposed to a traumatic event, they frequently suffer psychological consequences, such as depression or anxiety.
 Additionally, some people experience recurrent and ongoing recollections of the trauma, which can obviously lead to distress.
-You may be driving in your car and suddenly have thoughts about the crash or perceive sensations (images, smells) that “bring you back” to the crash.
+You may be driving in your car and suddenly have thoughts about the crash or perceive sensations (images, smells, etc.) that “bring you back” to the crash.
 You may wake up in the middle of the night in a panic due to a nightmare.

 Moments like these typically come about without warning and over time can cause you to avoid situations that you connect with the crash or these recurrences.
 You may feel on edge, anxious, or always ready to react.
 Recollections can feel so painful and scary that they disrupt your normal activities and relationships.

 Trauma victims/survivors who consistently experience all these symptoms for up to one month may be experiencing Acute Stress Disorder (ASD).
 If these feelings last longer than six months, they may be experiencing symptoms related to Post Traumatic Stress Disorder (PTSD).
 ASD and PTSD are anxiety disorders that may only be diagnosed by mental health professionals.
-If you are experiencing any of the above‐listed symptoms or continue to be plagued by the trauma experience, it is important to seek professional help as both ASD and PTSD are treatable with a combination of therapies.
+If you are experiencing any of the above‐listed symptoms or continue to be plagued by the trauma experience, it is important to seek professional help, as both ASD and PTSD are treatable with a combination of therapies.
 With help, positive memories of your loved one or your life before the crash will replace the distressing memories.

 Surviving a truck crash can leave you with many emotions and a whole new set of life circumstances.
-Loss of work and/or mobility, difficulties associated with trauma, the physical and emotional recovery processes each present their own complexities.
+Loss of work and/or mobility, difficulties associated with trauma, and the physical and emotional recovery processes each present their own complexities.
 Many people report feeling guilty that they need support because they think they should just feel lucky to be alive.
 The reality is, you can be thankful to have survived and, at the same time, feel grief for what you lost.

-Survivors often have so many things stripped away from them, some mental, some emotional, and some physically.
+Survivors often have so many things stripped away from them, some mental, some emotional, and some physical.
 It takes its toll on your body, even if it’s a toll no one sees but you.

 -Sarah Jo Plücker Wright, who survived a truck crash